Geyve: Geography

+Climate

+Geyve has a hot-summer Mediterranean climate (Köppen: Csa), with hot, dry summers, and cool, damp winters.

 Economy

 Geyve's economy is centered in agriculture as it has a productive agricultural land.
 It has a mild transitional climate, carrying mixed characteristics of Mediterranean, Black Sea and Inland Anatolian climates.
 Geyve's climate, the Sakarya River, and its productive land allow the varieties of fruits, vegetables and grains to be produced in Geyve.
 Sakarya River is the main vessel of town's agriculture.
 Especially, the quince, cherry, apple, peach and grape of Geyve are quite well known in local and Istanbul markets.

 Since the end of the 1990s, Geyve has been a popular trekking destination, presenting different routes especially with its proximity to Istanbul.

-Alifuatpasa Train Station was serving Geyve for over 100 years until February 2012 when Ankara-Istanbul railway was closed for Ankara-Istanbul high-speed railway construction.
+Alifuatpaşa Train Station was serving Geyve for over 100 years until February 2012 when Ankara-Istanbul railway was closed for Ankara-Istanbul high-speed railway construction.
 Ankara-Istanbul high-speed railway, which is expected to be finished by 2014, will run through Geyve.
 Even though it is not certain, the high-speed train is expected to stop at the neighboring towns, Pamukova and Arifiye.